MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Method

 \myparagraphunderline{Retrieval initialization} Before path exploration begins, \mot\ performs seed selection to identify relevant entities that serve as starting points for reasoning.
 If prior successful seeds exist in $\mathcal{E}_{pool}$, they are reused directly; otherwise, new seeds are chosen via the experience-augmented prompt: $ S_i = \textsf{Prompt}_{\text{SeedSelect}}(Topics, \Ind_i, q_i, \mathcal{E}_{\text{seed}}), $ where $\mathcal{E}_{\text{seed}}$ denotes the retrieved relevant examples from memory.

 \myparagraph{Toolkit-driven temporal path retrieval} Each toolkit $T_\theta \in \mathcal{T}_i$ represents a specialized retrieval operator for a temporal reasoning pattern (e.g., one-hop expansion, interval comparison, event ordering, or range detection).
-Guided by the indicator $\Ind_i = \langle x?, R, y?, \tau; \mathcal{C}_{time}\rangle$, each toolkit constrains both the semantic relation and temporal boundary of the retrieval.
+Guided by the indicator $\Ind_i$, each toolkit constrains both the semantic relation and temporal boundary of the retrieval.
 Multiple toolkits are executed in parallel to form a diverse set of candidate paths $\mathcal{P}_i$.

 \myparagraphunderline{Hybrid temporal retrieval} For graph-based retrieval, the system performs time-monotonic path expansion.
 Instead of starting from the maximum depth $D_{\max}$, \mot begins exploration at the predicted depth $D_{\text{pred}}(\Ind_i)$.
 Given the subgraph $\mathcal{G}_Q$, the ordered seed set $S_i$, the indicator $\Ind_{\text{i}}$, and the depth $D = \min(D_{\text{pred}}(\Ind_i), D_{\max})$, we identify candidate temporal paths that include all seeds in order.
-To avoid exhaustive search, we apply a tree-structured bidirectional breadth-first search (BiBFS) from each entity to extract all potential paths, defined as:

-In parallel, an embedding retriever retrieves semantically relevant facts from document-indexed KG segments, ensuring that implicit or cross-hop relations are also captured.
+To avoid exhaustive search, we apply a tree-structured bidirectional breadth-first search (BiBFS) from each entity to extract all potential paths, defined as: $ C = \{p \mid |S_i| \cdot (D{-}1) < \operatorname{length}(p) \leq |S_i| \cdot D\}.$ In parallel, an embedding retriever retrieves semantically relevant facts from document-indexed KG segments, ensuring that implicit or cross-hop relations are also captured.
 The two result streams are concatenated and unified into a hybrid candidate path pool.

-\myparagraph{Temporal and semantic pruning} Candidate paths are then filtered through a multi-stage pruning pipeline by temporal consistency, semantics, and LLM selection.
+\textbf{Temporal and semantic pruning.} Candidate paths are then filtered through a multi-stage pruning pipeline by temporal consistency, semantics, and LLM selection.
 Together, these steps drastically reduce noise while retaining only candidates that satisfy both chronological and semantic alignment.

 \myparagraphunderline{Temporal-first pruning} Traditional relevance-first pruning may retain semantically similar but temporally inconsistent paths.
 To mitigate this, \mot\ adopts a \emph{temporal-first} pruning policy.
 Given the candidate pool $\mathcal{C} = \{p_i\}_{i=1}^{N}$ returned by the hybrid retriever, \mot\ first applies a strict temporal filter that removes paths violating time constriction $\mathcal{C}_{time}$ or non-monotonic progressions, yielding a valid subset $\widetilde{\mathcal{C}} \subseteq \mathcal{C}$ that satisfies all temporal constraints.